Head of Online Medical Content

 Before Android 10, Android developers were having a bit of a problem.
 They hadn't invested enough time to research, develop, and launch hearing aid integration.

-Android displayed similar features to that of the Made for iPhone hearing aids - but had always needed a streamer, whilst Apple was a direct connection.
+Android displayed similar features to those of the Made for iPhone hearing aids, but had always needed a streamer, whilst Apple was a direct connection.
 All that has changed.

 Even though hearing aid manufacturers saw huge potential and benefits to Bluetooth hearing aid technology over the years, the development hasn’t been plain sailing.